rstacruz/onmount/README.md

 # behavior

-Provides an safe, reliable, idempotent, and testable way to attach JavaScript behaviors to DOM node.
+A safe, reliable, idempotent, and testable way to attach JavaScript behaviors to DOM node.

 Works well with jQuery, but does *not* require jQuery at all.